tensorflow/serving/tensorflow_serving/g3doc/guide/custom_op.md

     [this guide](https://github.com/tensorflow/custom-op))
 *   You are using an already implemented op that is not shipped with TensorFlow

+!!!
+Note
-Note: Starting in version 2.0, TensorFlow no longer distributes the contrib module; if you are serving a TensorFlow program using contrib ops, use this guide to link these ops into ModelServer explicitly.
+	Starting in version 2.0, TensorFlow no longer distributes the contrib module; if you are serving a TensorFlow program using contrib ops, use this guide to link these ops into ModelServer explicitly.

 Regardless of whether you implemented the op or not, in order to serve a model with custom ops, you need access to the source of the op.
 This guide walks you